trs/pure-stream/docs/Transformers.md

 > [`from`]('./Creators.md#from)

 ### `reduce`

-> Reduce the items in a stream using the given function
+Reduce the items in a stream using the given function.

 ```js
 import {from, reduce} from 'pure-stream';